bluescarni/tanuki/doc/ref_interface.rst

 Tips & tricks
 -------------

-It should be noted that reference interfaces are useful beyond just enabling dot-style access to the member functions.
-For instance, they also allow to define nested types and inline friend functions and operators that will be accessible via `ADL <https://en.cppreference.com/w/cpp/language/adl>`__.
+Reference interfaces are useful beyond just enabling dot-style access to the member functions.
+For instance, they also allow to define nested types/typedefs/aliases and inline friend functions and operators that will be accessible via `ADL <https://en.cppreference.com/w/cpp/language/adl>`__.

 On the other hand, it is also possible to design an API around the :cpp:class:`wrap` class which does not